h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Timeout in Minutes for Testing Acceptance of Each Recipe
 - Whether to Skip Failures of Transformers
 - Whether to Skip Failures of Models
-- Level to Log for Skipped Failures
+- Level to Log (0 = simple message, 1 = code line plus message, 2 = detailed stack traces) for Skipped Failures

 **System Settings**

-- Number of Cores to Use
+- Number of Cores to Use (0 = all)
 - Maximum Number of Cores to Use for Model Fit
 - Maximum Number of Cores to Use for Model Predict
-- Maximum Number of Cores to Use for Model Transform and Predict When Doing MLI, Autoreport, Score on Another Dataset
+- Maximum Number of Cores to Use for Model Transform and Predict When Doing MLI and Autoreport
 - Tuning Workers per Batch for CPU
 - Num.
 Works For CPU Training
-- #GPUs/Experiment
+- #GPUs/Experiment (-1 = all)
 - Num.
 Cores/GPU
-- #GPUs/Model
+- #GPUs/Model (-1 = all)
 - Num.
 Of GPUs For Isolated Prediction/Transform
-- Max Number of Threads to Use for datatable and OpenBLAS for Munging and Model Training
+- Max Number of Threads to Use for datatable and OpenBLAS for Munging and Model Training (0 = all, -1 = auto)
 - Max.
 Num.
-Of Threads to Use For Datatable Read and Write Of Files
+Of Threads to Use For Datatable Read and Write Of Files (0 = all, -1 = auto)
 - Max.
 Num.
-Of Threads To Use For Datatable Stats and Openblas
+Of Threads To Use For Datatable Stats and Openblas (0 = all, -1 = auto)
-- GPU Starting ID
+- GPU Starting ID (0..visible #GPUs - 1)
 - Enable Detailed Traces
 - Enable Debug Log Level
 - Enable Logging Of System Information For Each Experiment

 4\.
 For this experiment turn ON **RuleFit models**, under **Model** tab the select **Save**.